NOAA-GFDL/CEFI-regional-MOM6/yamls/NWA12/README.md

 ### Containerized Compilation

 Compiling the experiment into a container is a similar process.
-The only changes are 1.) passing in the --npc flag during the checkout step to prevent parallel checkouts, 2.) changing you platform to `hpcme.2023` and 3.) creating a Dockerfile and container creation script instead of a compilation script.
+The only changes are 1.) passing in the -npc flag during the checkout step to prevent parallel checkouts, 2.) changing you platform to `hpcme.2023` and 3.) creating a Dockerfile and container creation script instead of a compilation script.
 Note that the Dockerfile will compile the model within the container as part of the build process.

 ```
-fre make create-checkout -y CEFI_NWA12_cobalt.yaml -p hpcme.2023 -t prod --npc
+fre make create-checkout -y CEFI_NWA12_cobalt.yaml -p hpcme.2023 -t prod -npc
 fre make create-makefile -y CEFI_NWA12_cobalt.yaml -p hpcme.2023 -t prod
 fre make create-dockerfile -y CEFI_NWA12_cobalt.yaml -p hpcme.2023 -t prod --execute
 ```